RickStrahl/SWFOX2019_DotnetCore/Documents/Markdown/Strahl_DotnetCore.md

 The middleware pipeline handles the basic request handling and routing functionality, but the real work is done via the middleware components that plug into this core pipeline.
 Anything that you do to write application logic in ASP.NET Core is implemented through middleware.
 Frameworks like ASP.NET Core MVC, SignalR, gRPC, a third party stack like ServiceStack and anything you choose to build on your own is built using middleware at its base.
 Figure 3 shows how the stack hangs together.

-that includes a core base framework that manages the base request flow via middleware pipeline, and then several support libraries that run ontop of this base framework.
+that includes a core base framework that manages the base request flow via middleware pipeline, and then several support libraries that run on top of this base framework.
 ASP.NET Core MVC, ASP.NET Core SignalR, ASP.NET gRPC are all examples of frameworks that sit on top of the core ASP.NET middleware pipeline.

 ![](Figure3-AspNetCoreStack.png)

 <small>**Figure 3** - ASP.NET Core sits on top of the .NET Core framework and exposes a number of high level frameworks</small>

-### The Middleware Pipepline
+### The Middleware Pipeline
 At the component and application level the middleware pipeline is really what drives **everything** in ASP.NET Core.
 Just about all useful functionality that you use in ASP.NET Core is implemented via middleware.
-From raw endpoint handlers that just **do one thing** for things like a Microservice or very simple endpoint handler, to middleware filters that you can implement to intercept requests and add your own content to the request and repsonse - it's all done through middleware.
+From raw endpoint handlers that just **do one thing** for things like a Micro Service or very simple endpoint handler, to middleware filters that you can implement to intercept requests and add your own content to the request and response - it's all done through middleware.
 Middleware is the basic building block of extension in ASP.NET Core.

 While it's very easy to create a fully self contained ASP.NET Core application that is self hosted in a single program file by using a terminating endpoint middleware (using `app.Run()`) what you can build with a single middleware handler can be an entire framework.
 In **Figure 3** all the frameworks listed at the very top are implemented as middleware components.
 Some of these create many more sub-components for the middleware pipeline but nevertheless it all flows through middleware as the basic entry point.